crouchcd/cidc-documentation/assays/olink.md

 cidc assays upload --assay olink --xlsx olink_metadata_090219.xlsx
 ~~~~

-The process will then use the metadata file to upload the required files
+The process will then use the metadata file to upload the required files.